-On February 16, 2018, the company completed its acquisition of all of the capital stock of Hinds-Bock Corporation ("Hinds-Bock"), a leading manufacturer of solutions for filling and depositing bakery and food product located in Bothell, Washington, for a purchase price of \$25.8 million, net of cash acquired.
-The purchase price is subject to adjustment based upon a working capital provision provided by the purchase agreement.
-The company expects to finalize this in the third quarter of 2018.
+On February 16, 2018, the company completed its acquisition of all of the capital stock of Hinds-Bock Corporation ("Hinds-Bock"), a leading manufacturer of solutions for filling and depositing bakery and food product located in Bothell, Washington, for a purchase price of \$25.4 million, net of cash acquired.
+During the third quarter of 2018, the company finalized the working capital provision provided by the purchase agreement resulting in a refund from the seller of \$0.4 million.